Asset Publisher

 KEY WORDS:

-Joint stiffness, contracture, dynamic low-load prolonged-duration stretch (LLPS) devices, plantar fasciitis, Dynasplint System, Dynasplint Trismus System, EMPI Advance Dynamic ROM, LMB Pro-Glide,TheraBite®, OraStretch™
+Joint stiffness, contracture, dynamic low-load prolonged-duration stretch (LLPS) devices, plantar fasciitis, Dynasplint System, Dynasplint Trismus System, EMPI Advance Dynamic ROM, LMB Pro-Glide,TheraBite®, OraStretch™, active resistance control

 APPROVED BY GOVERNING BODIES: